lrpirlet/cal-noosfere/noosfere/readme_lis-moi/README.md

 Here is a site really rich that covers French publications about what they call "publications de l’imaginaire".

-one is able to find reference to books, note about the authors copy of the last cover page... to name a few.
+Anybody is able to find reference to books, note about the authors, copy of the last cover page... to name a few.
 This site just looks to me like an encyclopedia. : [What noosfere claims as content (sure, in French...)](https://www.noosfere.org/noosfere/pro/stats_bases.asp))..

 nooSFere gives home to non professional sites: [nooSFere - Sites d'adherents](https://www.noosfere.org/noosfere/heberges.asp)